gfek/Lepus/README.md

                         lists/words.txt]
   --reverse             perform reverse dns lookups on resolved public IP
                         addresses
-  -ripe, --ripe         query ripe database for possible networks to be used
+  -ripe, --ripe         query ripe database with the 2nd level domain
-                        for reverse lookups
-  -r RANGES, --ranges RANGES
+                        for networks to be used for reverse lookups -r RANGES, --ranges RANGES
                         comma seperated ip ranges to perform reverse dns lookups on